Menu

 The Ottoman layers in the Old Town are significant and largely unrecognized.
 After 1522, when Suleiman the Magnificent took the city from the Knights, the Ottomans built mosques, hammams, fountains, and covered markets in the old city that still stand: the Süleymaniye Mosque on the main square (exterior can be viewed; currently under restoration), the Mustafa Pasha hammam (one of the few operating Ottoman hammams in Greece), and the ornate Çeşme fountain on Socratous Street.

-Best for: Every visitor to Rhodes.
-The Old Town is the reason Rhodes is on the UNESCO list and the reason it should be on anyone's Greece list.
+Best for: Every visitor to Rhodes — the Old Town is the reason this island belongs on any Greece list.

 Walking the Old Town Walls